ympbyc/castorocauda/README.md

 ## Running the Test Suit

 Castorocauda.html and Castorocauda.timeline are fully tested.
 You need to run `lein cljsbuild once` to build /resources/public/js/tests.js before running the tests in the browser.
 Once that's done open test.html to see how it goes.
+Note that Castorocauda uses core.async, which is at this stage SNAPSHOT, for testing so you need to open project.clj and uncomment the specified line to build the tests.